dwp/design-system-community-backlog/CONTRIBUTING.md

 # How you can contribute

 The DWP Design System [LINK TO DESIGN SYSTEM] is for everyone, with a strong community sitting behind it.
-It brings together the latest research, design and development from across government to make sure it’s representative and relevant for its users.
+It brings together the latest research, design and development from across DWP to make sure it’s representative and relevant for its users.

 ## Discussing styles, components and patterns